Spirit of Japan (Extrait de Parfum) by Elixir Attar

 Ropanski2020Ropanski2020 2 years ago

-Of course, this ceremony makes great reading - no question about it.
-However, I must emphasize how mixed my previous outings with this brand have been.
-None of them have been able to fully convince me so far.
-What you have to give Mostafa credit for are the ideas that he reformulates into fragrances/collections - with interesting focal points.
-I will give the brand another chance.
+This ceremony certainly sounds great - no doubt about it.
+However, I have to emphasize how mixed my experiences with this brand have been so far.
+No one has fully convinced me yet.
+What I can give Mostafa credit for are the ideas he reinterprets for fragrances/collections - with interesting focuses.
+I’ll give the brand another chance.

 Translated · Show originalShow translation